 Radio Routes is Ocean Youth's outreach programme and has been running since 2014.
-We travel to a growing number (currently 10) youth groups across Torbay and make radio and music with young people in their own settings.
+We travel to a growing number of youth groups (currently ten) across Torbay and make radio and music with young people in their own settings.
 This project has enabled young people across Torbay to listen to each other about topics in their area, have fun, voice their opinions and explore their creativity.

 To allow young people across the Bay to listen to each other by creating radio from their different geographical areas.